model-checking/kani/docs/src/tutorial-real-code.md

 A first proof will likely start in the following form:

-1. Nondeterministically initialize variables that will correspond to function inputs, with as few constraints as possible
+1. Nondeterministically initialize variables that will correspond to function inputs, with as few constraints as possible.
 2. Call the function in question with these inputs.
 3. Don't (yet) assert any post-conditions.